 Providing some of the highest quality coffee in our extensive tastes tests, the OXO Conical Burr was an instant favorite.
-And the fact it can achieve such a feat whilst costing a relatively reasonable $100 left us completely enamored.
-For context, the only other models that came close to this taste quality sell more in the $200 range.
+And the fact it can achieve such a feat whilst costing a relatively reasonable price left us completely enamored.
+For context, the only other models that came close to this taste quality sell for much more.
 So while we certainly wouldn't call the OXO Conical Burr a budget grinder, it does clearly provide the best performance-per-dollar.
-If you like to be very calculated about your coffee making, you may prefer the built-in scale of the OXO On Barista Brain, but you'll have to spend another $100 to get that feature.
+If you like to be very calculated about your coffee making, you may prefer the built-in scale of the OXO On Barista Brain, but you'll have to spend a lot more to get that feature.

 OXO Conical Burr Review